 Institute collaborates with scholars from around the globe, whether at their home institutions or during temporary stays in Boston, by supporting and disseminating their research, offering temporary office space and access to resources at the Institute and Boston College, and providing means for scholars to collaborate with one another.

-Accessible in Open Access in early February at jesuitonlinebibliography.com, the Jesuit Online Bibliography is forthcoming database of bibliographical records on scholarship (books, chapters, articles, reviews, dissertations, and others materials) in the field of Jesuit Studies.
-The bibliography will be a collaborative resource between Jesuit research centers and archives as well as scholars in the field of Jesuit Studies.
-To learn more, please contact firstname.lastname@example.org.
+Accessible in Open Access at jesuitonlinebibliography.com, the Jesuit Online Bibliography is database of bibliographical records for scholarship (books, chapters, articles, reviews, dissertations, and others materials) in the field of Jesuit Studies.
+Editorial oversight of bibliography is a collaborative effort between Jesuit research centers and archives as well as scholars and publishers.
+To learn more, please contact email@example.com.

-This database allows users to search 37 Jesuit titles, across more than 130,000 pages in more than 820 volumes simultaneously or to browse single volumes individually.
-The collection includes books and journals in English, Spanish, Latin, and French.
+This database allows users to search 39 Jesuit titles, across more than 150,000 pages in more than 1,000 volumes simultaneously or to browse single volumes individually.
+The Jesuit Online Library includes books and journals in English, Spanish, Latin, and French.
 The Institute collaborates with rightsholders to make these titles available online at no cost to the users or publishers.